Overview

 - Incorporating a native inline experience for Microsoft 365 recipients

-- Seeing the banner at the top of all secure messages indicating that it is encrypted.
+- Seeing the banner at the top of all secure messages indicates that it is encrypted.

 - Sending automated messages securely from systems and applications, such as Argos and Banner